Dd1235/Distributed-Key-Value-Database/readme.md

 - **No Cross-Shard Transactions**: Cannot guarantee consistency across shards
 - **Fixed Shard Count**: Adding/removing shards requires rehashing all data
 - **Network Partition Handling**: Limited handling of network splits

-## Features

-- **Sharding:** Data is partitioned across multiple shards, allowing for horizontal scaling and improved performance.
-- **Replication:** Each shard has a leader and a set of replicas, ensuring data redundancy and high availability.
-- **Custom Binary Protocol:** A custom binary protocol is used for efficient data transfer between nodes.
-- **HTTP API:** A simple HTTP API is provided for setting, getting, and deleting keys.
-- **Benchmarking Tool:** A benchmarking tool is included for performance testing.

 ## Getting Started